 Many people who experience a bout of depression will experience recurrent episodes or relapses.
 Prescription antidepressants are the traditional line of treatment for overcoming a depressive episode and staving off relapses but they come with side effects that many people cannot tolerate.
-The effect of these drugs are of particular concern during pregnancy and breastfeeding, when any drug the mother takes is passed along to the baby.
+The effects of these drugs are of particular concern during pregnancy and breastfeeding because any drug the mother takes is passed along to the baby.

 New research indicates chemical-free mindfulness-based cognitive therapy (MBCT) might be the solution when antidepressant medications prove too risky or the side effects too difficult to sustain.
 The study’s findings revealed MBCT was equally effective as antidepressant prescription drugs in preventing relapse over a 24-month period, produced no toxic or other ill effects, and cost about the same.

 Dr. Willem Kuyken, of the University of Oxford’s Department of Psychiatry and the University of Exeter’s Mood Disorders Centre, both in the United Kingdom (UK), led the study comparing MBCT with antidepressant medications.
 His is the first formal study comparing the two in a randomized, controlled clinical trial.

-Kuyken’s research team recruited 424 adult study participants from 95 general practitioner’s offices throughout rural and urban UK.
+Kuyken’s research team recruited 424 adult study participants from 95 general practitioner offices throughout rural and urban UK.
 One-half of the study participants (212 individuals) was randomly assigned for mindfulness therapy and the remaining 212 participants took antidepressants at maintenance doses for 24 months.
 Each participant was followed throughout the two-year study period.

 For this study, each member of the MBCT group attended eight group therapy sessions that lasted 2.5 hours each.
 Guided mindfulness practices, group discussions, and behavioral training exercises were covered in the group sessions.
 Participants were also coached on how to practice mindfulness outside the sessions.
 After the eight sessions were complete, participants were allowed to attend four more sessions over the course of a year if they so desired.